| | | |

 Barcelona, Spain | June 27th – July 11th

 I’ll be hanging out as a local in Barcelona.
-My goal is to simply relax into the city for two weeks, eat well, drink well, and work on photography and writing.
-I’m staying in my very own apartment near the Sagrada Familia thanks to Oh Barcelona .
-As you know I prefer to experience cities and locations slowly, and off the tourist track.
-Granted – while I’m in Barcelona I will be doing some typical tourists things like exploring the city by motorbike , taking a cooking class, and taking in the architecture – but for me it’s more about walking around the neighborhoods, meeting locals, and taking pictures.
+My goal is to simply relax in the city for two weeks, eat well, drink well, and work on photography and writing.
+I’m staying in my very own apartment near the Sagrada Familia, thanks to Oh Barcelona.
+As you know, I prefer to experience cities and locations slowly and off the tourist track.
+Granted – while I’m in Barcelona, I will be doing some typical tourist things like exploring the city by motorbike, taking a cooking class, and taking in the architecture – but for me, it’s more about walking around the neighborhoods, meeting locals, and taking pictures.
 Most of all – I want to soak in the joy of having an apartment for 2 weeks since the rest of my summer will be camping and sleeping in a car for 7 weeks.

 Brussels, Belgium | July 11 – July 15th